guillermooo/sublime-undocs/source/extensibility/packages.rst

 - or **zip archives**
   under :file:`{Data}/Installed Packages` (short: :file:`{Installed Packages}`)
   with the ``.sublime-package`` extension.
+  Archives can optionally be in any number of subdirectories.
 - Additionally,
   Sublime Text provides a set of default packages as **zip archives** in :file:`{Application}/Packages` (short: :file:`{Shipped Packages}`), where ``Application`` refers to the folder that the Sublime Text executable resides.

-Zip archives in :file:`{Installed Packages}`
-(or :file:`{Shipped Packages}`)
-can optionally be in any number of subdirectories.
+  The folder is not intended to be modified by the user.

 .. note::

-   For simplicity we will, on occasions, collectively refer to all these directories by :file:`{Packages}` and refer to a package in any folder (``.sublime-package`` or not) by :file:`{Packages}/PackageName`.
+   For simplicity, we will occasionally refer to all these directories simply as :file:`{Packages}` and to a package in any folder (``.sublime-package`` or not) as :file:`{Packages}/PackageName`.
    Consequently, a file inside a package may also be referred to as :file:`PackageName/a_file.extension`.